zeroSDN/ZSDN-Controller/README.md

 ZeroSDN is an open source project.
 You have own ideas or plans concerning ZSDN or found bugs?
 Share them with us.

+You can create pull requests at https://github.com/zeroSDN/ZSDN-Controller/pulls or contact us at https://github.com/zeroSDN

 We are looking forward to your participation!

 # Licence